-Unlike in previous years, shops, restaurants, bars, cafes and games throughout Hyde Park's Winter Wonderland in 2018-2019 accept contactless card payments, as well as cash.
-You can also pay for Winter Wonderland rides via contactless payment or using tokens, which are available at the token booths dotted around the site.
+Shops, restaurants, bars, cafes and games throughout Hyde Park's Winter Wonderland accept contactless card payments, as well as cash.
+You can also pay for Winter Wonderland rides via contactless payment or by using tokens, which are available at the token booths dotted around the site.

 4. Take the kids

 This family-friendly attraction has rides galore to keep children of all ages happy.
 There are gentle rides and attractions for children as young as two, with thrilling rollercoasters for teens.
 Most of the festival site is buggy-friendly and there are baby-changing facilities at various toilets.